ikakus/tbilisi_nav/README.md

 # Tbilisi nav

-Main idea of writing this app was practicing in new tools, acrchitecture, UI tricks or libs, anything I wanted to try in "real" project that solves a problem.
+Main goal of writing this app was practicing in new tools, acrchitecture, UI tricks or libs, anything I wanted to try in "real" project that solves a problem.

 It uses [Kotlin](https://github.com/JetBrains/kotlin) and MVI acrhitecture from [Google's repo](https://github.com/oldergod/android-architecture).